gerhardkurz/VideoFrameworkMATLAB/readme.md

 Video Framework for Matlab
 ==========================

-This framwork provides the class "VideoFramework" to easily create videos using MATLAB.
+This framework provides the class "VideoFramework" to easily create videos using MATLAB.

 Requirements
 ------------